Spawning Asteroids

 Game over message

 Let's make the game display a "Game Over" message when the ship is destroyed.
-Even though we only have one player for now, we are going to do this in a way which will make it easy to support multiple players later.

 First, if a player loses their ship, we mark them as eliminated from the game by calling the Eliminate function.